nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/cyclopstostereo.md

 Modify the action space artifact file you created in the previous exercise by adding the value for sensor.

-### Save your action space artifact file and move to the next activity to modify the neural network.
+### Save your action space artifact file and move to the next activity.

 **[Proceed to the next activity](../modifyneuralnetwork/)**